wp-plugins/woocommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.1.8 =
+Major Upgrade ‚Äì Plugin converted to the a3rev plugin framework.
+100% WP 3.8.0 and Woo 2.0.20 compatible.
+14 x new * Features, 7 x * Tweaks.

 = 2.1.7 =
 Upgrade now for full compatibility with WP 3.7.1 and WooCommerce 2.0.19 plus 2 bug fixes.

 = 2.1.6 =
-Upgrade your your plugin now for full compatibility with WordPress 3.6.0
+Upgrade your plugin now for full compatibility with WordPress 3.6.0

 = 2.1.4 =
 Install this upgrade to fix colour picker bug in your plugin